microsoft/MixedRealityToolkit-Unity/External/HoloToolkit/Sharing/DocSource/MDFiles/README.md

 * Can also detect location in 3D space using built-in fiducial marker support

 ### Profiler
 Profiling and debugging an experience that spans multiple devices is challenging.
-So HoloToolkit.Sharing provides an app that can connect to multiple devices at once and aggregates their timings and debug output in a single place
+So MixedRealityToolkit.Sharing provides an app that can connect to multiple devices at once and aggregates their timings and debug output in a single place